Unirep/docs/protocol/glossary/trees.md

 * An epoch tree is used to **track the reputation received by epoch keys**.
 Non-repudiability is enforced at the circuit and smart contract level.

-* An epoch tree is a **sparse merkle tree** with it's leaves storing the hash of reputation received by the epoch key, e.g.,
+* An epoch tree is a **sparse merkle tree** with its leaves storing the hash of reputation received by the epoch key, e.g.,
   * leaf index: epoch key
   * leaf value: `H(posRep, negRep, graffiti, timestamp)`